bearsunday/BEAR.Package/README.md

     }
 }
 ```
-Fire up the php server.
+Fire up the built-in php web server.
 ```
 php -S 127.0.0.1:8080 -t docs/demo-app/var/www
 ```
-You can then open a browser and go to `http://127.0.0.1:8080` to see the json output.
+You can then open a browser at `http://127.0.0.1:8080` to see the json output.

 ## Documentation

-Documentation is available at http://bearsunday.github.io/ .
+Documentation is available at http://bearsunday.github.io/.